 #2.
 94027, Atherton

-Despite being home to less than 8,000 residents, Atherton can pride itself on having some of the most expensive real estate in the country.
+Despite being home to less than 8,000 residents, Atherton can pride itself on having some of the most expensive real estate in the country — and some of the highest property taxes too.
 Nevertheless, its 2016 median price of $5,425,000 is down 8% from 2015.

 #1.
 11962, Sagaponack